 People have a big choice to make—whether to give up one or another of the activities that make life full and interesting, or figure out ways to do things differently.

-- The Affordable, Accessible Housing Guide helps families evaluate their housing needs and better understand the range of housing options available to them.
+- NC Affordable Accessible Housing: A Guide For People With MS and SC Affordable Accessible Housing: A Guide For People With MS helps families evaluate their housing needs and better understand the range of housing options available to them.

 - Adapting your environment to meet your needs is an important step toward maximizing function and independence.